 The most unique feature (and the one that everyone talks about) is the Slide&Hide oven door.
 Neff has patented this design, so it is the only manufacturer that has this feature on its ovens.
 The door neatly slides away underneath the oven when you open it.
 This allows you to get up closer to the oven to place in or remove dishes.

-It also comes with a quadruple glazed door to keep the heat locked in and help to stop the outside of the door getting too hot.
+It also comes with a quadruple-glazed door to keep the heat locked in and help to stop the outside of the door from getting too hot.
 So even if you have the bad luck of Stacey on Series 8 of GBBO and the door falls off while you’re baking, you can hold it up and keep cooking!

 - Capacity: 71 litres

 - CircoTherm technology